peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 | `POST`         | `/users`           | `{ "first_name": "John", "last_name": "Siracusa", "email": "john.siracusa@gmail.com" }`                             | `400`           | `text/plain`          | `Password must not be blank` |
 | `POST`         | `/users`           | `{ "first_name": "John", "last_name": "Siracusa", "email": "john.siracusa@gmail.com", "password": "ilikebigcats" }` | `400`           | `text/plain`          | `Email already exists`       |

-In the `routes/users.js` module, update the necessary middleware to handle above RESTful route table.
-Make sure the route handler continues to securely register new users as before.

 You can run the following test suite to verify the negative cases when the middleware responds with a `400` status code.

+You can run the following test suite to verify the middleware works as expected.

 ```shell
 npm test test/part3.routes.users.test.js
 ```

+**NOTE:** Ensure the middleware handles the previous HTTP requests as before.